 Meet Sparrow, an average man passing an average life…

 The Diary of a Nobody is a novel.
-All elements are either made up or are used fictitiously.
-Any other use is a coincidence.
+All elements are either products of the author’s imagination or are used fictitiously.
+Anything else is a coincidence.

 It was inspired by the 19th-century British novel of the same name.